Installment Sales Taxation

 Sale of the Business

 Under the tax code, the sale of a business is treated as a sale of its assets.
-If a business is sold in installments, then the installment method can only be used if part of the selling price and each of the annual payments are allocated to real and personal property eligible for the installment method.
-Inventory, dealer property, and financial securities, and any assets being sold at a loss do not qualify for the installment method.
+If a business is sold in installments, then the installment method can only be used if part of the selling price and each of the annual payments is allocated to real and personal property eligible for the installment method.
+Inventory, dealer property, financial securities, and any assets sold at a loss do not qualify for the installment method.

 Like-Kind Exchanges